Practice Policies & Notices

 Medical Records Requests (Florida Statute §456.057):

-- Applies to both printed and electronic records
+• Applies to both printed and fax-transmitted records

 Administrative Forms (FMLA, Disability, Complex Paperwork, etc.):